Patriots Reportedly Have Not Talked to Tom Brady Yet About New Contract

+Adding fuel to the fire, Gisele Bundchen, Brady's wife, made cryptic comments while answering a question about where she would be living next year during an Instagram video.

+"I don't know that yet," she said.
+"But hopefully somewhere nice and wherever my husband is happy playing.
+So we'll see."

-New England Patriots fans received a double dose of bad news Thursday morning, with two reporters with ties to the team and Tom Brady reporting that things are not looking good for a possible return of the free agent quarterback.
+Earlier Thursday, two reporters with ties to the team and Brady reported that things were not looking good for a possible return of the free agent quarterback.

 It started with ESPN's Jeff Darlington on "Get Up" on Thursday morning.
 The NFL insider said he's now at the point where he would be "stunned" if Brady went back to New England.